Xbox (division): Multiplatform strategy (2024–2025)

 In September 2024, Spencer announced another round of layoffs affecting 650 staffers in "corporate and supporting functions" following the acquisition of Activision Blizzard.
 In an interview with Bloomberg News in November 2024, Phil Spencer expressed a desire to continue acquiring studios, specifically taking interest in Chinese developers and partnerships with mobile game publishers similar to their relationship with Tencent Games, whom they collaborated with to produce Age of Empires Mobile.
 Spencer also confirmed that the company was prototyping a possible handheld Xbox console, though stressed that "such a device is a few years out."
 Spencer commented on Microsoft Gaming's efforts to establish a first-party Xbox storefront for mobile devices amidst ongoing conflicts with platform holders such as Apple Inc. and Alphabet Inc., who respectively control the App Store and Google Play, saying that he envisions an environment where such companies are more open to hosting Xbox's content in co-existence with their marketplaces.

-Microsoft Gaming introduced Muse, a world and human action generative artificial intelligence model trained to generate gameplay snippets and controller actions, developed by the Microsoft Research team in Cambridge, UK, in collaboration with Ninja Theory, in February 2025.
+Microsoft Gaming introduced Muse, a world and human action generative AI model trained to generate gameplay snippets and controller actions, developed by the Microsoft Research team in Cambridge, UK, in collaboration with Ninja Theory, in February 2025.
 Muse generates low-resolution gameplay clips (300x180, 10 frames per second) and responds to real-time interactions, including controller actions and in-game elements like power cells.
 Microsoft demonstrated the technology using Ninja Theory's 2020 game Bleeding Edge.
 Nadella said that Microsoft plans to build Muse's engine from their library of games as well as testing games developed with help of Muse.

-On May 1, 2025, Microsoft Gaming announced that video game prices will increase to $80 USD by the end of the year, marking the first major price hike since 2020.
+On May 1, 2025, Microsoft Gaming announced that video game prices would increase to $80 USD by the end of the year, marking the first major price hike since 2020.
 Later that month, a Windows Central report detailed that Microsoft had internally de-prioritized plans for their first-party Xbox handheld console, originally scheduled for 2027, to focus on improving the gaming performance on Windows 11 and leverage collaborations with third-party partners on Xbox-branded handheld PCs, such as "Project Keenan" developed by Asus.
 The Verge later reported in June that the first-party Xbox handheld had been canceled behind-the-scenes to allocate more resources towards further developing the Xbox software platform and third-party devices.
 The Asus project was revealed in the June 2025 Xbox Games Showcase as the ROG Xbox Ally and a higher-end model, the ROG Xbox Ally X, a pair of Xbox-branded variants for the existing Asus ROG Ally and ROG Ally X handheld PCs.
 Both units run on a custom version of Windows with support for Xbox Game Pass, Xbox Cloud, Remote Play, supported Play Anywhere titles, and access to other PC stores such as Steam, Epic Games Store and Battle.net.
 During The Outer Worlds 2 Direct segment following the Xbox Games Showcase, Microsoft also announced that the title would be the first game to be priced at $79.99 USD from Xbox Game Studios.